‹Programming› 2026

 Important Dates and Reviewing Model

 MoreVMs’26 has two submission deadlines and will use a rolling reviewing model.
-This means, we will ask reviewers to provide feedback on submissions once they are marked as ready for reviewing, and authors will be notified about the outcome as early as possible.
+This means, we will ask reviewers to provide feedback on submissions depending on which deadline they are submitted to, and authors will be notified about the outcome as early as possible.

 MoreVMs is traditionally a small community-oriented workshop where the reviewing focuses on providing constructive feedback.